 #11 Golden Retriever

 The Golden Retriever is a common breed in the US.
 They are bred for hunting and retrieving waterfowl.
 They originate from Guisachan in Scotland.
-Their name comes from their dense, lustrous coat of gold which is also very well adapted for the waters.
+Their name comes from their dense, lustrous gold coat, which is also very well adapted for the waters.
 They are one of the most intelligent breeds and can be well trained for hunting.
 They have a friendly and outgoing personality that wants to please their owner.

 Use: Hunting hare.

 The Beagle is a scent dog that was bred with the purpose of hunting hare.
 They also originate from England and is a smaller frame dog similar in appearance to the foxhound.
 They weigh between 22–25 lb and is an active dog that is also very curious.
-They have a short coat which is easy to groom.
+They have a short coat that is easy to groom.